bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Right.
 So you can add this dynamically.
 And the other is child pays for parent where again, you have this anchor and you spend it.
-So basically for James Obfolt idea, He had to kind of shoehorn one of those ideas in there.
+So basically for James Opvault idea.
+He had to kind of shoehorn one of those ideas in there.

 ## How has the proposal evolved?